CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 * Must support a round robin (or similar) method of load balancing to specified ports on 3 nodes.
 * Must be able to health check each node by running a predefined batch script (`ApiGatewayTypeHealthcheck.bat`, which resides in the `gobetween` folder of the `Cortex Innovation {{< version >}} - App Server Install Scripts`) that returns 1 for healthy and 0 for unhealthy.
 * Must be able to access each of the Application Servers via HTTPS.
+* Ideally it should support UDP to use the SNMP functionality of the [Triggers Service][TriggersService].
 * Ideally it should be highly available to avoid a single point of failure in the system.

 ## Next Steps?